Visiting Canyonlands National Park in May

 Driving through Needles Canyonlands you’ll see a different type of landscape that features stone spires called “needles”.
 Again, if you don’t want to hike, be sure to stop at all pullouts to enjoy the beauty in this part of the park.

 You can’t beat Canyonlands National Park photography at sunrise and sunset at Island in the Sky.
-For sunrise we like Grand View Point and Mesa Arch; and for sunset we like the Colorado River Overlook.

 Be sure to stop at all the viewpoints along the scenic drive at Island in the Sky to capture stunning landscapes.
 You’ll find the morning light best before the sun is too high in the sky and casts harsh light on the landscape.